How Does NGINX Reload Work? Why Is NGINX Not Hot-Reloading?

 What does Hot Reload do

 What is our expected hot reloading?
-First, I think client-side users shouldn’t be aware of the server reloading.
-Second, servers or upstream services should achieve dynamic loading and handle all user requests successfully without downtime.
+First, I think client-side users shouldn't be aware of the server reloading.
+Second, servers or upstream services should achieve dynamic loading and handle all API requests successfully without downtime.

 Under what circumstances do we need hot reloading?
 In the Cloud Native era, microservices have become so popular that more and more application scenarios require frequent server-side modifications.
 These modifications, such as reverse proxy of domain online/offline, upstream address changes, and IP allowlist/blocklist change, are related to hot reloading.
+Modern API gateways are expected to handle these changes dynamically without service interruption.

 So how does NGINX achieve hot reloading?